Jul 1, 2021

 Valérie Demont is a partner in the Corporate Practice Group in Sheppard Mullin’s New York Office and the Co-Chair of Sheppard Mullin’s French Desk.
 Valérie focuses her practice primarily on U.S. and cross-border mergers and acquisitions, capital markets and securities offerings and corporate governance matters.
 She has been involved in numerous mergers, acquisitions, joint ventures and dispositions for corporations and private equity funds in the U.S., Europe and Asia (including India).
 In particular, she routinely advises foreign companies with the establishment and growth of their operations in the United States.

 Co-Chair - Valérie Demont – https://www.sheppardmullin.com/vdemont

 Co-Chair: Christine Hoefliger Hourcade - CHoefliger@sheppardmullin.com

 Thank you for listening!
 Don’t forget to FOLLOW to the show to receive every new episode delivered straight to your podcast player.

 If you enjoyed this episode, please help us get the word out about this podcast.
-You can listen in Apple Podcasts, Amazon Music, Stitcher Radio, Google Podcasts, or Spotify.
-Be sure to connect with us and reach out with any questions/concerns:
+Rate and Review this show in Apple Podcasts, Deezer, Amazon Music, Stitcher, or Spotify.
+It helps other listeners find this show.